thorsten/pairs.js/README.md

-# customer.js
+# memory.js

-A demo project using HTML5 and node.js by Thorsten Rinne and Sebastian Springer
+A memory game using HTML5 and node.js by Thorsten Rinne and Sebastian Springer

 ## License